oculus42/rc.js/README.md

 Performance Comparisons
 ---
 *  [Single Column Filter](http://jsperf.com/rc-simple) — For simple single-column comparisons, rc is 40-400% faster.
+*  [Simple Equivalence Filter](http://jsperf.com/rc-equiv) — Simple equivalence is an order of magnitude faster than native row filtering.
 *  More to come.

 Problems with Rows